GTA Online 2: What to Expect from GTA 6's Multiplayer

 The Stakes Are Astronomical

-GTA Online wasn’t just a game mode — it became a platform.
-A social space.
-A second life for millions of players.
-Its successor won’t just need to match that; it’ll need to surpass it in a market that’s far more competitive than it was in 2013.
+GTA Online wasn’t just a game mode.
+It became a platform, a social space, a second life for millions of players.
+Its successor won’t just need to match that; it’ll need to surpass it in a market far more competitive than the one Rockstar entered in 2013.

-The pressure on Rockstar is immense.
-But if they get it right — and their track record suggests they will, eventually — GTA 6’s online mode could dominate the gaming landscape for the next decade.
-Just like its predecessor did.
+The pressure is immense.
+But if they get it right (and their track record suggests they will, eventually), GTA 6’s online mode could dominate the space for the next decade, much like its predecessor did.